 June 05, 2009

 Just a heads up to my readers that my husband, my oldest daughter (18) and I are off on a little 'college road trip' as we travel to visit the campus of the school she'll be attending this Fall when she starts her studies towards her degree in Criminal Justice.

 I'll have my laptop with me but I can't promise in this whirlwind of scheduled activities that I'll get much time to write articles.
 I'll try my best to keep in touch.
 Until then, have a great weekend and go ahead... play with your food.
 Try something new this weekend!

 This one is perfect for entertaining girlfriends during the hot summer months.
 The warm weather is upon us.
-The air conditioning runs almost constantly and the ceiling fans spin during the evenings.
 If an iced latte is what you crave try this punch at your next gathering.

 1/4 cup instant coffee granules

 1/2 cup chocolate syrup

 Stir together the instant coffee, syrup, sugar and boiling water in a large pitcher; cool.
 Cover and chill at least 8 hours.
 Stir together coffee mixture, half-and-half, and 1 quart ice cream in a punch bowl.
 Stir in ginger ale; ladle into glasses.
 Top with a small scoop of ice cream, if desired.

 Today's website article is in honor of them and their special days.
 This year everyone's schedules didn't allow for a large gathering but I hope my readers celebrating their own family and friends birthdays might consider having some fun with fondant and trying their hand at decorating.
 These cakes were my second attempts to ever work with it.
 I found it much like persnickety play-dough but fun to create with.
 My Grandmother's Cake was white with a simple filling between the layers and gold and pearl glitter embellished fondant ribbons.